devansh08/remembuf.nvim/README.md

 ## Usage

 The plugin provides two commands `:SaveSizes` & `:RestoreSizes` to save & restore the sizes of the splits/windows in the current tab page, respectively.

+It also provide two commands `:ZoomWindow` & `:UnzoomWindow` to zoom into a current window (like tmux) and undo that, respectively.

 ## Integration
 ### [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua)